 Gaining citizenship through making investments is another way of acquiring multiple citizenship or dual nationality.
 Some countries encourage immigrants to make a significant monetary investment in the country.

 Many countries in the European Union, such as Malta and Cyprus, give you access to European citizenship when you make considerable contributions through investments.
-In Malta, permanent residents need to reside for a year before they are given the status of an EU citizen.
+In Malta, permanent residents must reside for a year before being given the status of an EU citizen.

-Similarly, the five Caribbean countries, Antigua and Barbuda, Grenada, St Kitts, Nevis, St Lucia, and Dominica also provide you with dual citizenship when you make consequential investments giving you access to the citizenship of the respective regions falling under the Caribbean citizenship programs.
+Similarly, the five Caribbean countries—Antigua and Barbuda, Grenada, St Kitts, Nevis, St Lucia, and Dominica—also provide dual citizenship when you make consequential investments, giving you access to the citizenship of the respective regions falling under the Caribbean citizenship by investment programs.

 Country